 Ithaca.
 View Enfield Falls from the upper parking lot by the Mill.
 Access to Lucifer Falls involves stairs.
 According to one daytripper, “There is a nice little triple drop falls just behind the old mill and another nice one just upstream from the main creek and easily seen from the bridge between the 2 upper parking lots.”

 27. Horseshoe Falls

 Ithaca.
 There is a small parking lot on Fall Creek Rd. with a short walkway leading to the bridge.
 The south end of the bridge is accessible via a staircase from University Ave.

 28. Churchville Dam

 Churchville.
 The dam can be seen from Buffalo Rd.
-There is green-space on either side of Black Creek to enjoy the falls up close.
+There is also green-space on either side of Black Creek, and a west-bank viewing platform, to enjoy the falls up close.

 29. Fall Brook Falls